Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Employers may request an invoice from CHA Learning for payment of employee tuition fees.
 Advanced purchase of program seats is also available.
 Group discounts may apply.

 Students whose fees are paid by their employers are responsible for ensuring that fees and other expenses are paid on time.
-CHA Learning does not make exceptions for late payments submitted by employers.
-It is the students’ responsibility to ensure their accounts payable department submits the payment on time in order to receive timely access to program information.
+Loss of access to program materials may otherwise occur.

 H:4 CHANGES TO THESE POLICIES

-HealthCareCAN and its CHA Learning division may in its discretion change these Policies from time to time as it relates to future use of our products and services, by posting the revised Agreement on the CHA Learning Website and by providing notice to students within the learning management system(s).
+HealthCareCAN and its CHA Learning division may, at its discretion, change these Policies from time to time as it relates to future use of our products and services, by posting the revised documentation on the CHA Learning Website and by providing notice to students within the learning management system(s).
 By using the products and services after these Policies have been revised, you signify your acceptance and agreement.

 If you have any questions about these policies and definitions, please contact chalearning@healthcarecan.ca.